This privacy statement applies to all Belgian member firms of Grant Thornton International Ltd.

 1. Which personal data do we collect?

 The personal data we collect may include:

-- Complaint details and requests specifically expressed by the data subject
+- Data relating to complaints and requests specifically expressed by the data subject and the handling thereof.

 It is also possible that we collect personal data of a so-called "sensitive" nature (special data categories), like: